iainctduncan/papers/source/background.rst

 In the multi-language hybrid scenario, the embedded GPPL is used by the *composer-programmer* to make potentially piece-specific code, rather than solely by a tools-programmer who is creating reusable tools in the environment's extension language.
-(It should be mentioned, however, that it is feasible to prototype algorithms in an embedded high-level language such as JavaScript and port them later to a DSL's extension language, should they reach sufficient complexity and stability to warrant the low-level work.)
+(It should be mentioned, however, that it is feasible for an advanced programmer to prototype algorithms in an embedded high-level language such as JavaScript and port them later to a DSL's extension language, should they reach sufficient complexity and stability to warrant the low-level work.)